Growing Responsibly: The 2018-2022 Noise Management Action Plan

 - As part of the trial, prop turns are also permitted from 6:30 to 6:59 am and from 11:01 to 11:30 pm.

-For statistics related to the trial, please see the statistics below.
+For statistics related to the trial, please see the supplemental report on our Quarterly Operations page or the Annual Noise Management Statistics below.

 View the early turn trials - Applewood Heights study (PDF, 1.8 MB).
 This report provides historical data on Propeller Aircraft Turns and Early Jet Turns departures from Runways 24 Left and Right.